 People expect long battery life on their mobile devices, and apps play a vital role in achieving that experience.
 Understand how app behavior affects battery consumption, and learn strategies to conserve energy while providing the best experience for your app.
 Find out how Xcode Energy Reports can help you tune your app to use the least amount of power possible.

 Good afternoon, everyone.
 My name is Phil Azar, and I'm a software engineer on the Power Team at Apple.
 Today, along with my colleague, David, I'm excited to share with you what's new in energy debugging.

 Battery life is hugely important to our customers.
 The Power Team strives to make sure that everyone can get through the day on a single charge without having to plug their device in.

 We work with our developers here at Apple to try and optimize battery life by guiding them and helping them make design choices that are energy efficient.
 Apps are also hugely important to our customers.
 In fact, we find that most usage on device is directly attributed to third-party apps.
 This is incredible, and it makes it more important now than ever before to focus on energy efficiency in the design of your application.

 So, let's go ahead and get started and talk about some general concepts.

 To make a battery life great for our users, we have to start with first principles and understand what makes battery life battery life.
+So, let's start.

 Here, you can see as your app is running there are various peaks and troughs of power consumption.
 It will follow that the area under that curve is energy, and this relates directly back to your application in its various modes of running.
 When your app is active and when your app is idle, it's going to consume different amounts of power.
 When your app is active, we say that the power being consumed is at its highest point.
 This is because the user is directly using your application for whatever it was or intended for.
 Then, when your app is idle but still running, the power consumption drops.

 Finally, when your app is suspended, there's still a basal level of power consumption, and that's interesting to note.

 When your app is doing any of the work that it's been designed to do, it's going to be asking the system to bring up hardware that it needs to do that work, and the energy associated with that hardware being brought up and used is called overhead.
 Your app doesn't have direct control over overhead, but it really does influence through anything that it does.
 Then, when your apps first utilize those hardware resources, this is called active energy.
 So, now, your app has access to, let's say, the radio or has access to, let's say, the camera, and it's using that subsystem, this energy being consumed is going to be called active energy.

 So, then, it stands to reason that the battery life problem is actually a two-part optimization problem.
 We have to think about being efficient about the active energy that we are consuming, and we also need to be thinking about the overhead that we'll be incurring by asking for different hardware resources on the system.

 So, I've mentioned hardware and these subsystems that supposedly consume energy.
 So, what exactly consumes energy on the system?
 As an app developer, you're going to run into a number of different hardware subsystems in your app development process.

 But there are four subsystems that we think on the Power Team will contribute most highly to your energy consumption.
 These are as listed here; processing, networking, location, and graphics.
 Let's run through these and try to understand what they mean.

 Processing is what you might imagine.

 It's going to be the energy consumed when your app utilizes system resources on, let's say, the SOC.
 Such as DRAM, CPU, etcetera.

 It's really the workhorse component.
 Energy consumed here is going to be highly dependent on the code that your app is executing and the workload that you've asked your app to perform.

 So, in a nutshell, the more operations and code your app executes, the more energy it will consume in the form of processing.

 Networking is the next major subsystem that we think about when we talk about what consumes energy on our devices.
 Networking energy is what you might imagine.
 Whenever your app asks to do any form of networking over cellular, Wi-Fi, and Bluetooth, it's going to consumer energy in the form of networking.

 This energy is traffic-dependent.
 The more traffic that your app asks to be sent over any of these technologies, the more energy it will consume.
 So, put it bluntly, the more network requests that your app asks for, the more energy you'll consume in networking.

 Location follows suit but it's a little different.